-Upon landing in Istanbul, or even before arrival, one of the first things that will catch your eyes is an evil eye bead.
-It is a cultural thing that has over 5000 years of history and still used all around the country, especially for a newborn baby, a brand new car, or even a newly built house to keep that bad energy away.
+Upon landing in Istanbul, or even before arrival, one of the first things to catch your eyes is an evil eye bead.
+It is a cultural thing that has over 5000 years of history and is still used all around the country, especially for a newborn baby, a brand new car, or even a newly built house to keep that bad energy away.

 Actually, not only in Turkey, the Turkish evil eye can be seen on bracelets, necklaces, and other forms of jewelry almost across the entire globe, especially among Jewish, Muslim, and Christian cultures.
 So, the jewelry shops aren’t the only places where you’ll see this symbol as a good number of Turkish people have it hanging up in their houses, shops, offices, and cars as a part of their life.

 For example, if you head to Cappadocia, it is more of a touristy thing, but you’ll find these symbols even hanging from trees.
 This phenomenon is more than an exciting accessory, however.
 It has a fascinating history, meaning, and superstition behind it—a history that we’re about to share with you.

 Keep reading to find out more about this beautiful phenomenon as you might want to get as a pendant necklace or a bracelet.
 Before doing so, learn how it still impacts people and cultures to this very day.

 Before we get into the history and meaning of this culture, let’s talk about how to tell it apart from the amulet itself.
 The evil eye is a spiteful glare essentially.
 It can be cast on anyone by a jealous person who believes that the other person does not deserve the life/item (whatever they are jealous of) they have.
 The consequence is that the person is vulnerable to get hurt, illness, or even end with death.
 The same can happen to objects as well that when we break a piece of glass by accident, we say, “the evil eye is gone away.”